chef-ly/server/README.md

 $ git commit -m "what did you change"

-$ git push
+$ git push origin <branch>

-Merging your local branch with <dev|prod> will automatically rebuild and relaunch the server.

-Merging the dev branch to prod will rebuild the production server and should only be done after code reviews.
+Once you have pushed your changes to a branch you can submit a merge&pull request.

+Createing a new pull request for the master branch will automatically create a heroku app named 'chefly-dev-pr-#' where # is the pull request number.
+This will show up in the merge request on the git hub merge page.

+Before completing the merge request on github the newly created app is connected to the dev DB and can be used for any testing.
+Once the merge is completed the new app is destroyed and 'chefly-dev' will be rebuilt with the merged code.

+Commiting changes to the github 'master' branch will only rebuild 'chefly-dev'.
+To push changes to 'chefly-prod', once dev finishes building log into heroku and promote dev to prod in the 'chefly-pipeline'.

+or

+heroku pipelines:promote -r stagining

 ```

 ## Documentation